access-ci-org/access-shib-idp/README.md

 curl -o 'intermediate.crt' 'https://cert-manager.com/customer/InCommon/ssl?action=download&sslId=2026192&format=x509IOR'
 ```

-3. Edit intermediate.crt to remove the last certificate in the file
+3. Edit `intermediate.crt` to remove the last certificate in the file
-(including the -----BEGIN Certificate----- and -----END CERTIFICATE-----
+(including the `-----BEGIN CERTIFICATE-----` and `-----END CERTIFICATE-----`
 lines) since it is a root CA already present in web browers.

 ## Upload New InCommon SSL Cert to AWS Certificate Manager